A new way to continuously assess students

 Identify knowledge gaps

-Teachers can identify individual student and whole-class knowledge gaps across curriculum outcomes, and make informed decisions to personalise learning pathways.
+Teachers can identify individual student and whole-class knowledge gaps across curriculum outcomes for grades 3-10A, and make informed decisions to personalise learning pathways.

 When students first start with Waypoints, we identify their grade level.
 After this initial assessment, students complete weekly check-ins and teachers gain access to continuous growth tracking across the complete Australian Curriculum.